-With Bonnaroo just around the corner, it was high time I update my post on what to do in Manchester, Tennessee, particularly as the area has no official site to help tourists.
+With Bonnaroo just around the corner, it was high time I update my post on what to do in the city of Manchester, Tennessee, particularly as the area has no official site to help tourists.
 Need travel recommendations to Coffee County?
 I’m your girl.
 Just call me the region’s officially unofficial tourism director.

 I’ve written a lot about Bonnaroo in the past for magazines like National Geographic and Food + Wine—not to mention, plenty of past Roo posts covering everything from the food to the fitness to the music and what to expect from the festival itself—but this is a snapshot of what to do in Manchester, Tennessee when you’re not on the Farm.
 And I genuinely hope you’ll save some time to put this Manchester guide to good use!

 In fact, I even created a handy, color-coded map so you can get out and about and enjoy Manchester’s murals, shops, iconic restaurants like Jiffy Burger, and distilleries (George Dickel, Jack Daniel’s, Short Mountain) in the rural region surrounding Coffee County.
 There are so many state parks and natural areas within a 50-mile radius that it’s a shame to come all this way and not partake in exploring the area surrounding us.

 This post was last updated in March 2021.

 Heading this way?
 Here’s a rundown of what to do in Manchester, Tennessee—as well as what to eat, drink and photograph—whether you’re coming for ‘Roo or not.

 The area around Manchester is known for its outdoors offerings, the numerous waterfalls in particular.